leroywan/gatsby-typescript-boilerplate/README.md

-# site
+# Gatsby-Typescript-Boilerplate

-This is a Gatsby boilerplate using Typescript and my component library
+This is a boilerplate using Typescript, Redux, and a set of helper components to quickly get you started with Gatsby.